 This course on Neuro Science Pain Education was completely evidence based and current.
 Mark helped to present the information from a clinician's perspective so that it is relevant and usable after taking the course.
 Keep up the great work and thank you.

 Mark Kargela is a graduate of Grand Valley State University in 2003 where he received his masters degree.
 He later received his transitional DPT along with a manual therapy certification (MTC) from the University of St. Augustine.
 Dr. Kargela is credentialed in Mechanical Diagnosis and Therapy (cert-MDT) and is board certified in orthopedic physical therapy.
 Dr. Kargela has also been involved in the Michigan Physical Therapy Association in delegate and district treasurer roles along with serving as adjunct faculty at Grand Valley State University.
 He is a graduate of the Evidence in Motion’s (EIM) Orthopedic Manual Physical Therapy fellowship program in 2012.
 He became a therapeutic pain specialist in 2016 through the International Spine and Pain Institute.
 In teaching roles Dr. Kargela has served as faculty in Evidence In Motion’s Fellowship teaching pain science and clinical reasoning curriculum.
 Currently, Dr. Kargela serves as a manuscript reviewer for the Journal of Orthopedic and Sports Physical Therapy and the Journal of Manual and Manipulative Therapy.
 Dr. Kargela also is adjunct faculty at Franklin Pierce University and regularly lectures to Phoenix area physical therapy programs.

-Dr. Kargela practices in Phoenix, Arizona in an outpatient orthopedic setting where he specializes in spinal and persistent pain conditions.
+Dr. Kargela practices in Phoenix, Arizona in Midwestern University's Physical Therapy Institue where he serves as a clinical assistant professor and specializes in spinal and persistent pain conditions.